stephenredfield/InstructorResources/EDSetup.md

 ## Introduction Thread

 Online engagement best practices inform us that an introduction thread is important for building a constructive online learning environment.
-Piazza is the ideal place for us to do this.
+Ed is the ideal place for us to do this.
 At the beginning of each term you should post an introductory thread and request that students post replies.
 I recommend attaching a photo of yourself and writing your own introduction here even though you've provided an Instructor Introduction video in the Canvas course.
 You should also keep up with the student posts and respond to at least a few.
 Both of these will show that you're engaged in the forum and that you're an active resource for them to utilize.

 <a name='QA'/>

-## Piazza Q & A
+## Ed Q & A

+\*\*\* MORE ON THIS LATER - The below are old Piazza info \*\*\*

 The "Q & A" section is your bread and butter here.
 This is where students ask questions and you have the opportunity to answer them or allow other students to do that.
 I also recommend getting your TAs involved in the forum.
 Here are some key points for the Piazza Q & A Section.